William Deane: Early life

 Deane was born on 4 January 1931 in Melbourne.
 He was the youngest of three children and only son born to Lillian Elizabeth (née Hussey) and Cornelius Aloysius Deane.
 His father grew up in a large Catholic family in Wahring, Victoria, and won the Military Cross during World War I. He later worked as a patent examiner.
 The family moved to Canberra in 1933, and Deane grew up in the suburb of Griffith.
 He attended St Christopher's Convent School in Manuka and later boarded in Sydney at St Joseph's College, Hunters Hill.
-He won an exhibition and Canberra scholarship to attend the University of Sydney, where he graduated Bachelor of Arts and Bachelor of Laws and "won numerous scholarships, exhibitions and prizes".
-He was a member of the staff of the Sydney Law Review and served on the Student's Representative Council and as secretary and vice-president of the Sydney University Law Society.
+He won an exhibition and Canberra scholarship to attend the University of Sydney, where he graduated Bachelor of Arts and Bachelor of Laws.
+He was a member of the staff of the Sydney Law Review and served on the Students' Representative Council and as secretary and vice-president of the Sydney University Law Society.
 He also trained with the University Air Squadron and attained a pilot's licence.
 In 1954 Deane won a Rotary Foundation Fellowship to undertake postgraduate studies in Europe.
 He was awarded a diploma from The Hague Academy of International Law in 1955.

-After graduation, Deane worked in the federal Attorney-General's Department in Canberra and at the law firm Minter Simpson (later to become Minter Ellison).
-He was called to the Sydney Bar in 1957 and also lectured in law at university.
+After graduation, Deane worked in the federal Attorney-General's Department in Canberra and at the law firm Minter Simpson.
+He was called to the bar in 1957 and also lectured in law at university.
 Deane joined the Democratic Labor Party (DLP) in the 1950s and served on the party's executive.
 He later recalled having "very strong views on the threat of communism" at the time.
 He subsequently became disillusioned by factional disputes and ceased to have any involvement in politics.

 Judicial career

-In 1977 Deane was appointed a Judge of the Supreme Court of New South Wales and, in the same year, he was appointed to the Federal Court of Australia and as President of the Australian Trade Practices Tribunal.
+In 1977, Deane was appointed a Judge of the Supreme Court of New South Wales and, in the same year, he was appointed to the Federal Court of Australia and as President of the Australian Trade Practices Tribunal.
 In June 1982 he was appointed to the High Court of Australia, replacing Sir Ninian Stephen on his appointment as Governor-General.
-He received a knighthood in August 1982.
-On the court he formed part of the majority which recognised native title in the landmark Mabo case of 1992.
+He received an imperial knighthood in August 1982.
+On the court he formed part of the majority that recognised native title in the landmark Mabo case of 1992.